robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 .. note:: The dry run mode does not validate variables.
 This
           limitation may be lifted in the future releases.

-.. note:: Prior to Robot Framework 2.8, the dry run mode was activate using
-          option :option:`--runmode dryrun`.
-Option :option:`--runmode` was
-          deprecated in 2.8 and will be removed in the future.

 __ `Errors and warnings during execution`_

 Randomizing execution order